Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 Normal Aging vs. Dementia: Understanding the Difference

-We've all been there – that moment when you can't find your keys, draw a blank on your neighbour's name, or stand in a doorway wondering, "Why did I come in here?"
-When these moments happen, it's natural to feel a little worried, especially if Alzheimer’s disease or other types of dementia have touched your family or if you're noticing more of these ‘senior moments’ as you age.
+Yep, we've done it too... it's that moment when you can't find your keys, draw a blank on your neighbour's name, or stand in a doorway wondering, "Why did I come in here?"
+When it happens, it's natural to feel a little worried, especially if Alzheimer’s disease or other types of dementia have touched your family.
+Or if you're noticing some ‘senior moments’ as you age.

-It's one of the most common questions we receive.
-"How do I know if it's just normal aging or if it's a potential sign of dementia?"
+These are some of the most common questions people ask.
+"Should I be worried?"
+"How do you know if it's normal aging or a possible sign of dementia?"

 Key Differentiators of Dementia Warning Signs